thaihv/smartcity-platform/README.md

    * Run $ mvn spring-boot:run Or $ java -Dfile.encoding=UTF-8 -jar kpi-service-0.0.1-SNAPSHOT.jar
    * Open (http://localhost:8090/kpi/list) to see the list of KPI for smart city
 - Go to ./ui-service/
-   * Run $ ng serve --open
+   * Run $ mvn spring-boot:run
-   * Open (http://localhost:4200) to view UI example of consuming microservices.
+   * Open (http://localhost:8081) to view UI example of consuming microservices.
 - Go to ./api-gateway/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8080) and try calls to microservices if things run well.
 This is a main entry point for this boilerplate code